chadkluck/serverless-video-converter/README.md

-# Serverless Video Convesion using AWS Elemental MediaConvert
+# Serverless Video Conversion using AWS Elemental MediaConvert

 AWS Lambda (Python) function triggered when a new video is uploaded to S3.
 The Lambda function then submits a job to AWS Elemental MediaConvert